Azure/iotedge-lorawan-starterkit/docs/user-guide/station-firmware-upgrade.md

    - `checksum-location` - local path of the file containing the CRC32 checksum of the key used to generate the digest

-   The LoRa Device Provisioning CLI tool will trigger the upgrade by uploading the firmware to a storage account and updating the device twin of the concentrator with required data.
+   The LoRa Device Provisioning CLI tool will save the upgrade data by uploading the firmware to a storage account and updating the device twin of the concentrator with required data.